isomerpages/cris-scri/_national-coordinating-body/SCRI Academy/About SCRI Academy.md

 <p><strong><u>Qualifications/Requirements</u></strong>
 </p>
 <p>While specific qualification may vary depending on the institution or
-organization, a minimum educational requirement for most Clinical Research Coordinator position is a Diploma or a Bachelor’s degree in a relevant field such as Nursing, Pharmacy or life sciences equivalent.</p>
+organization, a minimum educational requirement for most CRC position is a Diploma or a Bachelor’s degree in a relevant field such as Nursing, Pharmacy or life sciences equivalent.</p>
 <p></p>
 <p>Progressing in this profession requires strong attention to detail, the
 ability to manage multiple priorities effectively, and excellent organizational